 This Department highly values teaching and subscribes to the view advocated by the American Historical Association that all historians, in academia or not, are teachers.
-Our commitment to teaching is evident in many ways, including History 603, our historical pedagogy course.
-We also seek to encourage discussion of teaching through our new series of pedagogy discussions.
-Coordinated by the Director of Graduate Studies, these workshops, led by both faculty and graduate students, bring together the Department to discuss issues related to teaching, such as teaching writing, or developing grading rubrics, ranging from the nitty-gritty to philosophies of teaching.
+We also seek to encourage discussion of teaching through occasional pedagogy discussions.
+Coordinated by the Director of Graduate Studies in History, these workshops, led by both faculty and graduate students, bring together the Department to discuss issues related to teaching, such as teaching writing, or developing grading rubrics, ranging from the nitty-gritty to philosophies of teaching.